 One of the most enduring designs is the disc harrow, more commonly known as ‘discs.’
 Ever since the days they were operated by horse or oxen, they have proved an indispensable tool for both primary and secondary cultivation of large areas.
 Modern disc farm equipment is available in a wide variety of sizes and configurations, which only adds versatility and ensures they are more relevant to farming today than ever before.

 Discs are primarily used in the autumn season, to nurture the soil ready for the following years crop.
 Additionally, the Disc is used to perform shallow cultivation.
 They are also commonly used straight onto stubble to encourage new growth or ‘chitting’, incorporating crop residue into the soil.
 Discs are ideal to use when breaking up the clods chopping up heavily packed clay soil.

 The steady development of disc harrows has created a vast array of sizes up to 6M and many different options.
 The height on nearly all disc harrows is adjusted by hydraulics.
 The largest ones even have separate side sections that can be raised vertically for easier transportation and storage.

 There are two main types of disc available, one with a smooth edge and the other with a notched edge, both of which are low-maintenance.
-Their simple design and robust nature means they tend to last for a longer period.
+Their simple design and robust nature mean they tend to last for a longer period.
 When discs are mounted along a single shaft (an ‘arbour bolt’ or ‘gang bolt’) they are referred to as a gang.
 Another part that requires occasional replacement is the bearings that allow the shaft to rotate.
-Replacing the bearings are a typically straightforward task.
+Replacing the bearings is a typically straightforward task.

 When it comes to selecting the right disc farm equipment for your requirements there are several factors that need to be taken into consideration.
 The main two questions you should ask yourself are:

 · What will the disc harrow be used for?